echoepics/echoepics/README.md

 - 👋 Hi, I’m @echoepics
 - 👀 I’m interested in .peace engineering, epics  Peace Engineering Database..
 - 🌱 I’m currently learning .hugo site builds on netlify for entries in scdhub.org..
-- 💞️ I’m looking to collaborate on .. peace engineering, discord bot, reviewing of case strudies in carbon trading.
+- 💞️ I’m looking to collaborate on .. peace engineering, discord bot, reviewing of case studies in carbon trading, waste and water systems management.
 - 📫 How to reach me ...

 <!---